ansible/awx/docs/docsite/rst/administration/logging.rst

 Splunk
 ^^^^^^^^

-|At|'s Splunk logging integration uses the Splunk HTTP Collector.
+AWX's Splunk logging integration uses the Splunk HTTP Collector.
 When configuring a SPLUNK logging aggregator, add the full URL to the HTTP Event Collector host, like in the following example:

    .. code-block:: text